Darlington Omodiagbe

-Darlington Omodiagbe (born 2 July 1978 in Warri) is a Nigerian football midfielder playing currently for SV Wacker Burghausen.
+Darlington Omodiagbe (born 2 July 1978 in Warri) is a Nigerian former professional footballer who played as a midfielder.

 Omodiagbe has played in Germany for much of his career, with spells in Poland.
 In the 2010–11 season he was relegated from the 3.
 Liga with SV Wacker Burghausen, which was his fifth relegation in five seasons, each with a different club.
 He had previously gone down with Rot Weiss Ahlen (2009–10), VfL Osnabrück (2008–09), Carl Zeiss Jena (2007–08), and SpVgg Unterhaching (2006–07).
 Each of these previous four relegations had been from the 2.
 Bundesliga.
 He had also been relegated from this level in 1998–99, with FC Gütersloh.